Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 <a href="./Stage_4.md#XSDB-Flow"> Event Trace Analysis - XSDB Flow</a>
 </td>
 <td>
-This method explains how to use the XSDB-based flow to perform event trace analysis on an AI Engine design.<br />
+This method explains how to use the XSDB-based flow to perform event trace analysis on an AI Engine design.<br/>
 </td>
 </tr>